You have really tried to figure out how to overcome overeating, I know you have.

 Frustrated by another failed attempt to stop eating too much, she sat on the end of her bed with her head in her hands.
 She looked up at the stack of diet books across the room and wondered if she had left any stone unturned.
 Surely there was hope to change but her optimism illuded her.

 I’ve been there and maybe you have too.
 If diets books, food plans, and white-knuckling the steering wheel as you drive past your favorite food joint don’t work, what does?

-While you will find a ton of resources on how to stop overeating on my blog, I thought it would be amazing to poll health and fitness experts on how they coach their clients and lives their lives overcoming overeating.
+While you will find a ton of resources on how to stop overeating on my blog, I thought it would be amazing to poll health and fitness experts on how they coach their clients to live their lives overcoming overeating.

 Be sure to check out their websites to gather some of the best information on the web!

 The #1 Tips on How to Overcome Overeating